davidzhangsan/CandyCrush/README.md

 ## Proposal

-Write a short proposal (<500 words) describing your project.
-In particular, describe any libraries or frameworks you plan to use.
-Talk about what features of C++ you expect to use, and how you plan to structure your project (Does it have a class hierarchy?
-Is it a series of class templates?).

 We plan to develop a terminal board game [CandyCrush](https://www.king.com/game/candycrush).
 We do not plan to use external libraries since the standard library will suffice.
 We plan to use functionality such as `stringstream` for user commands,  `fstream` for saving/loading function, `Enum`  for storing different types of candies, standard library algorithms for generating random numbers, 2D `vector` to store the game board, etc.

 | Lucas                                         | David                                       |